 The changes made to the scheme of INT Charts for the Region, approved by the EAtHC ICCWG since the last report, together with a summary of reasons;

-The changes made to the small / medium scale ENC scheme for the Region, approved by the EAtHC ICCWG since the last report, together with a summary of reasons;An updated Work Plan (if used).
+The changes made to the small / medium scale ENC scheme for the Region, approved by the EAtHC ICCWG since the last report, together with a summary of reasons;

+An update on the S-100 status of the Region;

+An updated Work Plan (if used).

 All participants, including the Commission Members, Associate Members and Observers not directly represented in the EAtHC ICCWG, shall keep the Coordinator informed of any information relevant to the EAtHC ICCWG.
 This may include:

 Submitting proposals for new INT Charts, or amendments (for example, to limits, scale of portrayal) to existing INT Charts, in the Region.
 The submissions are to be made with the form available in Appendix in accordance with the instructions it contains;